1. Home

 The police will investigate, without any complaint filed, if you are caught committing a crime.

-The investigation’s period always depends upon the complexity and the situation of the case.
+The process’s period always depends upon the complexity and the situation of the case.

 Once the investigation has been completed, the police can arrest you if they have reasonable grounds to believe that you committed a criminal offence.
 After your arrest, they release you or they keep you detained.